 Before we can decide which is better, we have to understand the differences between cash and card.
 We also have to define what we mean by “card”.
-There are actually two different types of cards – bank cards and credit cards.
+There are actually a few different types of cards.
+There are debit cards, credit cards, and prepaid cards.
 Each has their own unique advantages and disadvantages.

 When “cash or card” first became a common question, it was generally in regards to credit cards.
 This is because credit cards came first.
 The first universal credit card entered circulation back in 1950.
 I can’t believe that they’ve been around for seventy years!

 Prepaid cards are basically like credit cards, except that you pay for them in advance.
 This type of card is typically used to build credit and improve your credit score.